SBIRT: Screening, Brief Intervention, and Referral to Treatment

 Why SBIRT? is a primer developed by the Colorado SBIRT initiative to acquaint readers with SBIRT.

 The BIG (Brief Intervention Group) Initiative SBIRT Education is a national organization of individuals and organizations founded by Drs.
-Eric Goplerud and Tracy McPherson that joined together to promote routine screening for hazardous alcohol use and brief solution-focused counseling in every Employee Assistance Program and workplace health and wellness program.
-The site contains a comprehensive training on SBIRT, as well as a webinar series cover SBIRT implementation in various settings and populations.
+Eric Goplerud and Tracy McPherson that promotes routine screening for hazardous alcohol use and brief solution-focused counseling in the workplace.
+Access a comprehensive training on SBIRT or view the webinar series on SBIRT implementation in various settings and populations.

 The Substance Use in Adults and Adolescents: Screening, Brief Intervention and Referral to Treatment (SBIRT) free online SBIRT course through Medscape, aims to address the basic principles of SBIRT as well as coding and reimbursement for the implementation of SBIRT in practice.